 - A statement of interest in pursuing graduate studies.
 (Please include your full name on the statement.)

-All required documents should be sent to:
+Any documents mailed to the Department should be sent to:

 Department of Chemistry & Chemical Biology